 It can be easy to misplace paperwork, but when it comes to paperwork for your car, it is very important to keep it in a safe place.
 Documents you’ll want to keep stored away include your diving licence, your MOT documents, your log book, and any other important paperwork to do with your vehicle.

-Losing vital documentation can be a worry, but it’s nothing to panic over.
+Losing vital documentation can be a worry, especially if you want to sell your car, but it’s nothing to panic over.
 As long as you know who can provide the duplicates, they will have them sent out in a matter of weeks.
 Follow our guide to learn how to replace the important paperwork for your car.